Informed Consent

 in automobile accidents by prescription impaired but uninformed drivers.

-Informed consent regarding prescription medication is the key to
+Informed consent regarding prescription medication is the key to preventing

 It is important for the individual patient to be involved in the decision-making

 process of choosing appropriate treatment.
-Informed consent can not
+Informed consent can not only

-information or influence over one's treatment can result in a lawsuit.
+or influence over one's treatment can result in a lawsuit.

 Several articles on the Importance of Meaningful Informed Consent for